youssefmohamedflutter/birthday-card/README.md

 Image

+AssetImage

-Flutter Concepts
+Other Concepts

-Stateless Widgets

-Widget Composition

-Asset Management

-Responsive Layout

-Text Styling
+StatelessWidget

 BoxFit.cover

+TextStyle

+Local Assets

 📂 Project Structure

-lib/ └── main.dart assets/ └── images/ ├── brithday_image.jpg └── text.png
+birthday-card/ │ ├── lib/ │ └── main.dart │ ├── assets/ │ └── images/ │ ├── brithday_image.jpg │ └── text.png │ ├── pubspec.yaml └── README.md

+📱 App Preview

+🧠 What I Learned

+This project helped me understand the basic structure of a Flutter application and how Flutter widgets can be combined to create a user interface.

+Through this project, I practiced:

+Creating a Flutter application

+Understanding main() as the entry point of the application

+Using runApp() to start the Flutter application

+Creating a StatelessWidget

+Understanding the role of the build() method

+Building a UI using Flutter's widget tree

+Creating layered layouts using Stack

+Using local image assets

+Styling and aligning text

+Using BoxFit.cover for background images

+🚀 Getting Started

-📋 Prerequisites
+Prerequisites

 Before running this project, make sure you have:

-Flutter SDK 3.0.0 or later
+Flutter SDK

-Dart SDK

 Android Studio or Visual Studio Code

-Flutter & Dart extensions installed
+Flutter and Dart extensions

-🚀 Getting Started
+You can check your Flutter installation using:

+flutter doctor

+Installation

 1. Clone the repository